metabrainz/musicbrainz-android/README.md

 This app has been available on the [Google Play Store](https://market.android.com/details?id=org.musicbrainz.mobile) since 1st August 2011.

-### Betas

-There may occasionally be preview builds to test new functionality.
-Check the [downloads](https://github.com/jdamcd/musicbrainz-android/downloads) page.

 ## Licenses

 This app is licensed under the GNU General Public License Version 3.